News and information for our graduating students will be posted here throughout the year. Check back frequently for updates!

 In order to apply to university, most programs require ENG4UR.
 Be sure to check the pre-requisites for any program you wish to apply for.

-Deadlines are important - OUAC online applications for equal consideration will be due in mid-January (date TBA).
-Graduates require their confidential PIN number which will be mailed to them by OUAC or given to them by the ASH Student Services office in November.
+Deadlines are important - OUAC online applications for equal consideration will be due in January 12, 2023.
+Graduates require their confidential PIN number which will be issued to them at school in October or early November.

 Applying to College